kushaldas/manualbox/README.md

 ## Installation & Usage

-Read the [wiki](https://github.com/kushaldas/manualbox/wiki) for the latest usage guide.
+Read the [wiki](https://github.com/kushaldas/manualbox/wiki) for the latest installation and usage guide.

 ## Development requirements